aidapira/crypto-trading-bot-app/README.md

 /place-order API will place the order and run CRUD operations to save the data into the MongoDB database.

-The ListOrders component fetches the data (placed orders) from the backend, and list them.
+The LandingPage component fetches the data (placed orders) from the backend, then passes it to ListOrders component which will render the data.

 ![alt text](https://github.com/aidapira/crypto-trading-bot-app/blob/master/list_orders.PNG?raw=true)

 The LandingPage component places the TradingForm and the ListOrders component on the page.

 ![alt text](https://github.com/aidapira/crypto-trading-bot-app/blob/master/trading_bot.PNG?raw=true)

+Lastly, the CSS files for the application are placed inside content folder and imported to corresponsing views files.

 ## REST API